nesquena/gitdocs/README.md

  - `gem install gitdocs`
  - `gitdocs start`
  - Login to [BitBucket](https://bitbucket.org/) and add a new private repo named 'docs'
+ - Setup your SSH Key under [Account](https://bitbucket.org/account/) for ssh access
- - `gitdocs create ~/Documents/gitdocs https://username@bitbucket.org/username/docs.git`
+ - `gitdocs create ~/Documents/gitdocs git@bitbucket.org:username/docs.git`

 There you go!
-Now just edit and add files to the directory and they will be automatically synchronized across all gitdocs-enabled clients.
+Now just start adding and editing files within the directory and they will be automatically synchronized across all gitdocs-enabled clients.

 ## Installation